WSU-4110/AdventureAid/README.md

 # AdventureAid - Travel Planner Web App

-Welcome to AdventureAid, a comprehensive travel planner web application, similar in function to Expedia, designed to consolidate basic travel planning features into one intuitive platform.
+Welcome to AdventureAid, a comprehensive travel planner web application designed to consolidate basic travel planning features into one intuitive platform.
 This React project leverages JavaScript, Node.js, and Express.js to deliver a seamless user experience for your travel planning needs.

 ## Getting Started